cloudmesh/cloudmesh1/doc/source/about.rst

-About this document
+Generating the documentation
 ======================================================================

-This document is mainatined via spphinx and uploaded regularly to github
+This document is maintained via sphinx and uploaded regularly to github

 * https://cloudmes.github.com/cloudmesh/